These are my personal notes on the topic of law and grace.

 Acts 26:20 repent, turn to God, and do works befitting repentance.

-Colossians 1:10 Walk worthy, fully pleasing Him, be fruitful in every good work.
+Colossians 1:10 Walk worthy of the Lord, fully pleasing Him, be fruitful in every good work.

 2 Thessalonians 2:16-17